• Skip to primary navigation

 Successfully passing the CPA exam is what qualifies you for any CPA position.
 This means that before enrolling in a CPA school program, you should conduct an extensive study and speak with the accounting authority in your jurisdiction.

-As a CPA, you have the option of working for a firm or working as an independent contractor.
+As a CPA, you can work for a firm or as an independent contractor.

 Read: 15 Esthetician Schools Online: Courses, Schools & Certification